rioastamal/shgrate/README.md

 migrated | Used to store actions which has been migrated rollback | Used to store the SQL rollback scripts

+Keep it mind that these directories are configurable via environment variable or config file.

 ## Requirements

 shgrate require Bash (tested with Bash 4.3.11), MySQL client binary and other shell core utilities: